 When you’re at the markets, there’s no need to step foot inside a restaurant if you don’t want to.

-No words, just tears of joy.
+No words.
+Just tears of joy.

 5. Baked potatoes with herb butter.

-6. Apfelstrudel (Apple Studel with Vanilla Sauce)
+6. Apfelstrudel (Apple Strudel with Vanilla Sauce)

 Warm and wonderful; you absolutely cannot go to Germany and not have apfelstrudel!